 I put a cup hook on the back to hold a clipboard with clippings, ideas, and project directions.
 It can also be used as a place to hang a trash bag.

-My completed craft cart.
+My completed craft cart with wheels.

 Zoom… Zoom – Now I have a neat and organized way to house the materials I need to complete the mindless parts of decorating and craft projects while I watch television.
 I even plan to use it as a place to gather paints, brushes, and other supplies when I paint a room.
+I loved wheeling my cart around so much, I made another rolling organization basket.

 Notice the right front wheel has a break on it.
 This will help once you get your cart situated, you press it and the cart won’t move until you release it.